TheMrityunjayPathak/TheMrityunjayPathak.github.io/README.md

 ## Installation

-- Clone the repository to your local machine using the following command :
+- Clone this repository to your local machine by using the following command :
    ```bash
    git clone https://github.com/TheMrityunjayPathak/TheMrityunjayPathak.github.io.git
    ```